Apple Pay: Technology

-In the United Kingdom, traditional contactless payments using bank cards are limited to £100 (previously £45 until October 14, 2021) as no cardholder authentication is provided as part of the transaction.
+In the United Kingdom, traditional contactless payments using bank cards are limited to £100 by issuing banks (previously £45 until October 14, 2021) as no cardholder authentication is provided as part of the transaction.
 Payments using Apple Pay, however, support payments of any amount owing to the increased security and lower risk of fraud in Apple Pay transactions (although some issuing banks may impose their own transaction limits, and not all contactless readers support this functionality – see CDCVM below).
 Similar transaction limits apply in other countries.

 Apple assumes some liability for fraudulent use of the service.
 Banks are expected to carry the burden of the service, and Apple is said to have negotiated smaller transaction fees.
 In turn, the banks hoped to capture purchases that were formerly handled without credit.
 Financial Times reported that Apple receives 0.15% cut of US purchases made with the service, but, following the UK launch, reported that Apple's cut is much lower in the UK.
 This is largely because Regulation (EU) 2015/751 capped interchange fees in the European Economic Area at 0.3% for personal credit cards and 0.2% for personal debit cards with effect from June 8, 2015.
 In Russia, Apple receives 0.05% for debit cards and 0.12% for credit cards of each purchase, and in addition the bank pays 45 rubles a year for each card added in the service.

-Apple is ending its in-house "buy now, pay later" service in the US, shifting to third-party lenders for instalment plans.
+Apple is ending its in-house "buy now, pay later" service in the US, shifting to third-party lenders for installment plans.
 Existing users can still manage payments via the Wallet app.
-Apple will partner with banks such as Citi, HSBC, and ANZ to offer these options in the upcoming iOS 18.